linhld1309/share_video/README.md

-# ophelia
+# share_video

 A YouTube Clone using Ruby on Rails

 ## Description
-Ophelia is a video sharing platform built using Ruby on Rails.
+Share video is a video sharing platform built using Ruby on Rails.
 It provides the basic functionalities of YouTube such as uploading a video, liking a video, commnting on a video, and checking the views for a video.

 It has four models:
 - Video: